advent2024

 }

-Insight: The extract_ranges function iterates through the bytes of a line, using the chunk_by iterator adapter from the itertools crate (implicitly used here, although as_bytes().chunk_by is a standard slice method) to group consecutive identical characters.
-For each chunk of identical characters, it creates a PlotSegment with the character and the corresponding column range.
+Insight: The extract_ranges function iterates through the bytes of a line, using the chunk_by method to group consecutive identical characters.
+For each chunk, it creates a PlotSegment with the character and its corresponding column range.

 4. Step 3: Grouping Segments into Plots